jk977/twitch-plays-pi/README.md

 * FCEUX 2.1.2 or higher (for built-in Lua)
 * ffmpeg with libx264, librtmp, and libmp3lame (optional if using another audio library) enabled
     * Enable encoders/muxers and other libraries as needed, depending on what type of input/output you use
+* PulseAudio (if using emulator audio instead of a music file)
+    * Although this is an option, emulator audio on the Pi results in poor performance.

 ## Usage